 Turkey bond yields rose the most in more than two weeks on speculation the U.S. may refrain from providing more stimulus, limiting room for central bank Governor Erdem Basci to cut rates.
 The lira weakened for a second day.

-Yields on two-year benchmark debt jumped 14 basis points, or 0.14 percentage point, to 7.84 percent at 1:56 p.m. in Istanbul, the biggest gain on a closing basis since Aug.
-7. The lira depreciated 0.3 percent to 1.7999 per dollar, retreating the most in a week.
+Yields on two-year benchmark debt jumped 11 basis points, or 0.11 percentage point, to 7.81 percent at the close in Istanbul, the biggest gain since Aug.
+7. The Turkish currency depreciated 0.3 percent to 1.7988 per dollar, retreating the most in a week.